-- 8.10 The Consent Holder shall ensure that all excavations will be protected by barriers and the public will be excluded from the work area. - 8.11 When excavating working in areas of actual or potentially contaminated soil subsurface contamination (which excludes excavations in natural uncontaminated ground for underground tunnelling or shaft construction works), the contractor shall maintain weeklydaily records of the excavation areas, including the exact locations of the works undertaken, the type and volume of soil material excavated, and the relevant disposalremoved to landfill, and the location of the landfill.
-The records shall be retained and provided to the Auckland Council on request. - 8.12 During the works, regular inspections of the excavation of actual or potentially contaminated areas (which excludes excavations in natural uncontaminated ground for underground tunnelling or shaft construction works) shall be carried out to ensure that the site management procedures are implemented in accordance with the CLSMP.
-These inspections shall be documented and the documentation shall be retained and provided to the Auckland Council on request. - 8.13 For sites where asbestos has previously been identified, or could potentially be present, or is discovered during the works, all excavation work shall be observed by a person certified under the Asbestos Regulations (Health and Safety in Employment Act (Asbestos) Regulations 1998, and Department of Labour Guidelines for the Management and Removal of Asbestos 1999). - 8.14 All excavation works shall be carried out in a manner that will minimise the potential for mixing contaminated soils with uncontaminated soils of different material types, such as topsoils, road material and underlying natural soils.
+- 8.7 The Consent Holder shall ensure that the public will be excluded from the work area. - 8.8 When excavating actual or potentially contaminated soil (which excludes excavations in natural uncontaminated ground for underground tunnelling or shaft construction works), the contractor shall maintain weekly records of the excavation areas, the type and volume of soil removed to landfill, and the location of the landfill.
+The records shall be retained and provided to the Auckland Council on request. - 8.9 During the works, regular inspections of the excavation of actual or potentially contaminated areas (which excludes excavations in natural uncontaminated ground for underground tunnelling or shaft construction works) shall be carried out to ensure that the site management procedures are implemented in accordance with the CLSMP. - 8.10 For sites where asbestos has previously been identified, or could potentially be present, or is discovered during the works, all excavation work shall be observed by a person certified under the Asbestos Regulations (Health and Safety in Employment Act (Asbestos) Regulations 1998, and Department of Labour Guidelines for the Management and Removal of Asbestos 1999). - 8.11 All excavation works shall be carried out in a manner that will minimise the potential for mixing contaminated soils with uncontaminated soils. - 8.12 Where possible, contaminated soils identified for off-site disposal shall be loaded directly onto trucks.
+Any contaminated soil removed from the site shall be covered during transportation.